KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/basics.md

 ```

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;Before we finish this section, let's consider an example.
 Suppose we have a DAG with a start_date at 10:00 AM and a schedule interval every 10 minutes.
 Here is a little confusion part of Airflow.
 Once the DAG is triggered at 10:10 AM (as we saw, start_date + schedule_interval, which is 10:00 AM + 10 minutes), the 10:00 becomes the <strong>execution_date</strong> of the running DagRun.
 Once the DagRun finishes its execution, the 10:10 AM becomes the start_date of the next DagRun and nothing happens until 10:20, when the second DagRun is effectively triggered.
-For this DagRun, 10:10 AM becomes it execution date and then, once it finishes, 10:20 AM becomes the start_date of the third DagRun, and so on.
+For this DagRun, 10:10 AM becomes its execution date and then, once it finishes, 10:20 AM becomes the start_date of the third DagRun, and so on.
 </p>

 <p align="justify">